-A two-week day camp to introduce programming and machine learning to high school students.
+A one-week day camp to introduce programming and machine learning to high school students.

 The objective of the program is to introduce students to machine learning and programming through a project in which they program various machine learning algorithms including a neural network to recognize images and make a self- driving toy car.